 Different employers may use different titles for similar job positions.
 Thus, it is necessary to make sure that the title of your resume is aligned with the one on the job description.
 For example, Two different employers may use HR Executive and HR Associate as titles for a similar job role.

 The professional profile section on the top of the resume should highlight your experiences, expertise, and skills that best match the most important requirements of the job.
 This section should be updated for each application to convey the key benefits you can deliver to the employer.

 Keywords are one of the most important aspects of a resume.
-Strategic use of keywords reduces the risk of being rejected by ATS in the pre-screening stage.
-Keywords may differ from job-to-job, thus, it is important to analyze the job description, identify the required keywords and phrases, and include them wherever relevant.
+Strategic use of keywords enhances the chances of clearing the initial stage.
+Keywords may differ from job to job, thus, it is important to analyze the job description, identify the required keywords and phrases, and include them wherever relevant.
 This will ensure that the resume is ATS-compliant.
 Tip: Add a ‘Key Skills’ section in your resume and update for each application.